SheilaRT/Azure-Alphant/README.md

 Give Azure Alphant a star on the [Azure-Alphant repo.](https://github.com/SheilaRT/Azure-Alphant)

 ### How do I get you to add the same search function that you used to have on the Blue Alphant Chrome Extension?
 In fact, how do I make any suggestions?
-[Add a pull request to the Azure-Alphant repo on GitHub](https://github.com/SheilaRT/Azure-Alphant/pulls) for general suggestions.
+[Add an issue to the Azure-Alphant repo on GitHub](https://github.com/SheilaRT/Azure-Alphant/issue) for general suggestions.
 As for search, well, it would be nice, but I haven't quite found a way to make it work correctly just yet.
 If you're willing to contribute your expertise on the matter, I'm willing to work with you.
 Credit will be given for all working contributions which are added to this repo.
+Please read the [contributing guide](https://github.com/SheilaRT/Azure-Alphant/blob/master/docs/CONTRIBUTING.md#how-you-can-help) and the [code of conduct](https://github.com/SheilaRT/Azure-Alphant/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct) for more information.
+Issue and pull request templates are provided in their respective folders in the [.github folder](https://github.com/SheilaRT/Azure-Alphant/tree/pending/.github).

 ***